TuxTechLab/TuxTechIaaC/README.md

     </a>
 </div>

-[TuxTechLab-Infrastructure-as-a-Code](ttps://github.com/TuxTechLab/TuxTechIaaC), in-short **`TuxTechIaaC`** is repository for CNCF applications to be used in deployments
+[TuxTechLab-Infrastructure-as-a-Code](ttps://github.com/TuxTechLab/TuxTechIaaC), in-short **`TuxTechIaaC`** repository is made to use CNCF applications for production deployments of ITIL and Infrastructure.

 ## Getting Started